maoqxxmm/scriptable-jsx/README.md

 Remember, just like react, all the native tags are lowercase.
 The custom tags should start with uppercase.

-All the props are the same as native.
+All the props are the same as native basically.
 For example:

 ```xml
 <date date={new Date()} applyTimeStyle></date>